 The Title IX Coordinator provides coordination of services, options, and information to those affected by sexual violence (and other forms of sexual misconduct).
 Reports can be submitted online directly to the Title IX Coordinator.
-These are reviewed during business hours and then the Title IX Coordinator will reach out to any known victim(s) to offer information and assistance.
-Persons needing immediate assistance can contact NSU Public Safety, The Center for Student Counseling & Well-Being, the Nancy J. Cotterman Center or the free and confidential national sexual assault hotline at 800-656-HOPE (4673).
+These are reviewed during business hours and then the Title IX Coordinator will reach out to any known victim(s) to offer resources, assistance, and information about rights and options in writing, usually via the individual's NSU email address.
+Persons needing immediate assistance can contact NSU Public Safety, The Center for Student Counseling & Well-Being, the Nancy J. Cotterman Center, or the free and confidential national sexual assault hotline at 800-656-HOPE (4673).

 Public Safety is the university entity designated to receive reports of crimes of sexual violence, as well as other incidents affecting the campus.
 If the incident may constitute a crime that occurred in the jurisdiction of the Davie Police Department, the Davie Police will also respond.
 If a crime occurred off-campus or outside of the city of Davie, Public Safety can assist in locating and contacting the appropriate law enforcement for that jurisdiction.